rendall/svelte-minimal/README.md

   * I'll fix what's broke.
 If a feature listed here is not working, please submit an issue
   * I'll gladly consider your pull request or feature suggestion, but the virtue of this project is that it's *minimalist*
   * I'll be mean to you if you're demanding or clueless
-  * I'll be nice to you if you're helpful and kind
+  * But I'll be nice to you if you're helpful and kind
+* Do not expect care with backwards-compatibility
+  * Once you begin building with it, consider it a separate project

 ## Usage